-If nothing seems to work and you still get Jetpack comments in WordPress not displaying, then, I’d recommend deactivating the plugin from your site and then install it again.
+If nothing seems to work and you still get Jetpack comments in WordPress not displaying, then, I’d recommend deactivating the plugin from your site and then installing it again.
 That fixed the problem for many users in the past, and depending on the web host, it can be a problem of permission or so, so, do this step first.

-If that doesn’t work, you can enable the comment module of Jetpack manually, please note that many users reported that they can’t enable comment as the option itself was blocked for an unknown reason, so, here how to fix that.
+If that doesn’t work, you can enable the comment module of Jetpack manually, please note that many users reported that they can’t enable comment as the option itself was blocked for an unknown reason, so, here is how to fix that.

 In the WordPress admin area, click on the JetPack menu.
 No matter what submenu you click, you’ll get the same menu at the bottom of the page in JetPack with the option called Debug.

-It’s a tool that checks the compatibility of Jetpack with your WordPress installation if you get a red error message about incompatibility, then, there is a problem, deactivate the plugin and or use the default commenting system instead.
+It’s a tool that checks the compatibility of Jetpack with your WordPress installation.
+If you get a red error message about incompatibility, then, there is a problem, deactivate the plugin and or use the default commenting system instead.

 On the other side, no matter if you see a green message saying everything is OK, or a warning, you can manually enable the module responsible for comment by clicking on Modules just next to the option Debug.

 Now, you can see if comments are active in Jetpack or not.